I3A-NavSys/utrafman_sim/docs/install.md

 For example, you may download and install Python 3.10.11 from the [official site](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe).

 >:warning:️ U-TRAFMAN simulator has been tested with the mentioned versions of Python.
-While it may work with other versions, there are no guarantees of compatibility.
+While it may work with other versions, there are no compatibility guarantees.